mbrown1413/Mechanical-Puzzle-Studio/README.md

-# Riddlewood Studio
+# Mechanical Puzzle Studio

 Mechanical puzzle design software.

 The focus is on put-together / take-apart / interlocking puzzles.
-Riddlewood Studio is very extensible; with some programming knowledge, you can create new grid types, arbitrary constraints for when a puzzle is considered solved, and more.
+Mechanical Puzzle Studio is very extensible; with some programming knowledge, you can create new grid types, arbitrary constraints for when a puzzle is considered solved, and more.

-**Note: This software is in pre-alpha development.** To track progress, see the [MVP Planning](https://github.com/mbrown1413/Riddlewood-Studio/issues/1) issue.
+**Note: This software is in pre-alpha development.** To track progress, see the [MVP Planning](https://github.com/mbrown1413/Mechanical-Puzzle-Studio/issues/1) issue.

 ## Puzzling Resources